Fully vaccinated players given green light to travel to red-list countries on international duty

 Fully vaccinated players will be able to travel for international duty in red-list countries this month.

-The Government has yet to confirm the plan, but it has been agreed after assurances were given that players would be in Covid-secure 'bubbles' with their national teams and on return to their clubs.
+The government confirmed the plans on Friday afternoon.
+The agreement was reached after assurances were given that players would be in Covid-secure 'bubbles' with their national teams and on return to their clubs.

 - PL to offer reward to clubs with most vaccinated players